Kubernetes Services: Definitions & Examples (2023)

 The NodePort Service is useful when you need to expose your application to external clients.
 This means all traffic that is coming from outside of the cluster.

 Keep in mind that a NodePort Service doesn't do any kind of load balancing across multiple nodes.
-All the incoming traffic goes straight to the node that the external client is connected to.
+All the incoming traffic goes straight to the node to which the external client is connected.
 This can result in some nodes getting hit hard with traffic while others are barely used.

 Below, we have an example of a .yaml file describing a NodePort Service object: